trading-tournaments.com

 Top 10 highest-prize trading tournaments of all time

-The largest cash prize pools ever announced for trading tournaments — Bybit's $10M WSOT, Binance's $10M Traders League, MEXC's $10M-plus-Ferrari, BingX's $9.8M anniversary, and the Phemex BTC-denominated arena, ranked and explained.
+The largest cash prize pools ever announced for trading tournaments — Bybit's $10M WSOT, Binance's $10M Traders League, MEXC's $10M-plus-Ferrari, BingX's $9.8M anniversary.

 By Eugene Loza